 Once my son did start talking, due to his apraxia diagnosis his words were often difficult to understand.
 I constantly had to translate his words to others, but there were times I myself couldn't even figure out what he was saying, and it was frustrating for both of us.
-One day, both of us in tears trying to understand what my young son was saying, I told him, "Buddy, I'm really trying to understand.
+One day, both of us were in tears as I tried in vain to understand what my precious son was saying.
+I told him, "Buddy, I'm really trying to understand.
 I really want to know, I just don't.
 But God does.
 God knows what you're saying and you're thinking."
 And I remembered that concept came from a verse and I looked it up and added it to my arsenal of scriptures to pray regarding speech for my children.

-It encourages me to know that when I can't understand my own children, there is Someone who can, and He loves them just as much as me.
+It encourages me to know that when I can't understand my own children, there is Someone who can.
 And it is a concept I can remind to my children--"Buddy, I don't know what you're saying.
 I want to and I'm trying.
 But God knows every word on your tongue, and every word you're thinking and cannot say."
 And that reassures both of us.